 Biological control is advisable at any sign of a thrip infestation as these will lead to crop failure.
 These little sap-sucking bugs are very nasty and microscopic.
 Add six stages of metamorphous to complete the life cycle of a thrip, and you have one nasty little villain you want nowhere near your growroom.

 Homemade soil mixtures with loam soil from your garden will bring all sorts of bugs, good and bad, into your growroom.
 I would recommend only trying this with small plants in five- to10-liter pots with a 1:1 perlite to soil ratio to assist in wet/dry periods.
 Do your research!

 Stress on your crop due to many different factors will slow growth significantly.
 Two weeks to get back on track isn’t unusual once you’ve solved your problem.
 Be patient.
 Taking photos and visiting your local hydroponics store is also another good way to determine the issues you are facing if you are struggling to determine the fault.
 Research, research, research.

 Always check expiry dates on all nutrients, beneficial bacteria and other additives, as expired products can fry your entire crop.

 When things go wrong, the main aim is to never give up and try to be as proactive as you can afford to be.
-Remember issues you have dealt with successfully and how to eliminate any issues occurring again.
+Remember the issues you dealt with successfully and make sure these don't re-occur.

 Again, recording your efforts in a garden log is helpful.
 You will learn much from the way you respond to crop failure, and don’t be hard on yourself.
 Being a successful indoor gardener is something that is not easy; it’s an art form and will come to you with some time, effort and patience.